 But, back to Isaiah...God gave Isaiah a word of certain truth that would carry him through the uncertain days.
 I pray that it is a verse that will guide us in any uncertain days that we might encounter.
 In this one verse of Scripture, we see 2 statements of "Do not fear," 2 statements of "I am," and 3 statements of "I will."
-From this sequence we can understand 5 certain truths for our uncertain times.
+From this sequence we can identify 5 promises for our future.

-1. God's presence with us!
+1. God's Presence with us!